camaraproject/Commonalities/documentation/API-design-guidelines.md

 CAMARA subscription model leverages **[CloudEvents](https://cloudevents.io/)** and is based on release [0.1-wip](https://github.com/cloudevents/spec/blob/main/subscriptions/spec.md) as it is a vendor-neutral specification for defining the format of subscription.
 A generic neutral CloudEvent subscription OpenAPI specification is available in [Commonalities/artifacts/camara-cloudevents](https://github.com/camaraproject/Commonalities/tree/main/artifacts/camara-cloudevents) directory (event-subscription-template.yaml).

 To ensure consistency across Camara subprojects, it is necessary that explicit subscriptions are handled within separate API/s.
 It is mandatory to append the keyword "subscriptions" at the end of the API name.
-For e.g., device-roaming-subscriptions.yaml
+For e.g. device-roaming-subscriptions.yaml

 Four operations must be defined: